Zairil Khir Johari: Member of the Democratic Action Party (since 2010)

 In 2010, Zairil joined the DAP, a component party of Pakatan Rakyat (PR) in opposition to the BN and UMNO federal government.
 The choice, given that his father was a prominent UMNO politician and that he would be a rare Malay member of the DAP, attracted significant attention.
 He claimed that UMNO had changed for the worse since his father was a politician, and that "after more than 50 years of UMNO rule, the situation is such that people are being colonised, oppressed by our own people, we do not have any freedom."

 Political Secretary to the Secretary-General

-On 23 February 2011, he was appointed as the Political Secretary to Lim Guan Eng, the DAP Secretary-General and Chief Minister of Penang with immediate effect.
+On 23 February 2011, he was appointed the Political Secretary to Lim Guan Eng, the DAP Secretary-General and Chief Minister of Penang with immediate effect.
 He henceforth assisted Lim with political matters at party and national level.
 He was based at the DAP Secretariat in Kuala Lumpur.